springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-SpringerLink offers multimedia content through the third party MovingImage platform, or as downloadable video files in various formats.
+This product offers multimedia content through the third party MovingImage platform, or as downloadable video files in various formats.
 <br><br>
 Video-only and audio-only content are generally used to support existing text-based content.
 <br><br>